Max17225/APU-SustainaQuest/README.md

 - Includes countdown timer to next refresh.
 - Refreshes automatically based on a preloaded item list in the database.

-### 📚 Educational Component
-- Tutors or Admins can post sustainability tips, articles, or quizzes.
-- Users earn bonus points by engaging with learning content.

 ---